geogardenclub/geogardenclub.github.io/docs/admin-guide/feature-management/chapters/create.md

 <img width="300" src="/img/admin-guide/feature-management/chapters/create.png"/>

 The Create Chapter page allows you to create a new chapter.
-You can specify the chapter name, country, state, region, and postal codes.
+You can specify the chapter name, country, state, region, postal codes, and frost dates, if any.
 You can also choose an image for the chapter.
 We currently support two countries: the United States and Canada.
-The postal codes field allows you to specify a set of one or more postal codes in the region.
+The postal codes field allows you to specify a set of one or more postal codes in the chapter.

 We traditionally have used the name of the county or city and state as the chapter name (e.g., "Whatcom-WA" or "Benton-OR").